SgT012003/Edge-Sprint3/README.md

 | Diogo Julio    | 553837 |

 ## About
 Project developed to collect data on the flow of people at the designated Hospital.
-The data was collected using buttons instead of the lazer sensors sugested for the project.
+We used Arduino componets according to the projects demands.
+Furthermore, the data collected is sent via via Serial Port, also according to the requirements.

 ## Eletrical View
 ![Arduino msg](/midia/eletrical.jpeg)